koor-tech/handbook.koor.tech/docs/handbook/performance-metrics-and-evaluation.md

 Managers should address performance concerns early and not wait until the performance problems have become unrecoverable.
 Feedback should be given early, it should be specific and documented.
 Remediation options will vary based on the circumstances, but as a best practice managers should leverage one or more of these approaches:

 1. Coaching - engage with the team member to help diagnose problem(s) and solution(s), perhaps with some outside guidance such as articles or courses.
 Requires written followup but not cc to peopleops.
-2. Written warning - an explicit notice that performance is not meeting the company's needs, citing examples of problems and clarity on expectations moving forward. (manager must cc \[insert group email\])
+2. Written warning - an explicit notice that performance is not meeting the company's needs, citing examples of problems and clarity on expectations moving forward. (manager must cc [peopleops@koor.tech](mailto:peopleops@koor.tech))
-3. Performance Improvement Plan (PIP) - a formal plan documenting problems, expectations, and a timeline for resolution to avoid termination. (manager must cc \[insert group email\]).
+3. Performance Improvement Plan (PIP) - a formal plan documenting problems, expectations, and a timeline for resolution to avoid termination. (manager must cc [peopleops@koor.tech](mailto:peopleops@koor.tech)).

 With either a Written Warning or Performance Improvement Plan the team member will meet jointly with their manager and the CEO to review the concerns outlined, discuss remediation steps, share additional context, or request additional help or support.